stargate/stargate/sgv2-restapi/README.md

 It does not use OSGi or run on a Coordinator: in its current form all database access is by calling gRPC API which runs on a Coordinator node.

+REST API runs as a DropWizard (2.0.x) service, same as Stargate V1 APIs and uses standard DropWizard configuration approach.

 ## Packaging

-Project produces a single uber/fat jar like:
+Project produces a single runnable uber/fat jar like:

     sgv2-restapi/target/sgv2-rest-service-1.0.45-SNAPSHOT.jar